 Heating Performance and Temperature Control

-According to John Carter, a kitchen appliance expert with over 15 years in the field, “The efficiency of modern insulated steel domes is a game-changer.
+According to John Carter, a kitchen appliance expert with over 15 years in the field, “The efficiency of modern insulated steel domes is a major upgrade.
 They provide the blistering heat of brick without the hours-long preheat, making spontaneous pizza nights a reality for families.”

 Build Quality and Materials